Iacob-Alexandru-Andrei/torchtitan/torchtitan/experiments/fl/README.md

 2.  **Configuration (`configs/`)**: Includes `MosaicJobConfig`, a custom configuration class that inherits from `JobConfig` and adds fields for Mosaic-specific settings.
 This provides a clean separation of concerns and makes the integration more modular.
 An example configuration file, `mosaic_job.toml`, demonstrates how to set up a training job.

-3.  **Model Utilities (`models/`)**: Provides a `get_mosaic_train_spec` function that takes a base `TrainSpec` and dynamically replaces its dataloader and tokenizer builders with the Mosaic versions.
+3.  **Model Utilities (`models/`)**: Provides Mosaic adapters that take a base `TrainSpec` and dynamically replace its dataloader and tokenizer builders with the Mosaic versions.
 This is the key to the model-agnostic design of the integration.

+### Additional Dependencies

+The Mosaic integration pulls in a few optional packages that are not required for the core TorchTitan install:

+* **Mosaic Streaming** (`mosaicml-streaming`) – powers the streaming dataloader.
+* **S3 Helpers** – the S3 checkpoint wrapper depends on `boto3` (or another compatible client) and environment credentials to download/upload checkpoints.
+* **TorchFT** – optional semi-synchronous fault tolerance support used in FL experiments; only needed when you enable the FT features in the job config.

+These dependencies are listed in `torchtitan/experiments/fl/requirements-mosaic.txt` so they can be installed separately from the core package.

 ## How to Run